General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

 \subsection{Generalized measurements}

-Generalized measurements, or \emph{Positive operator valued measures (POVMs),} are a general way of describing measurements in quantum theory.
-In finite-outcome case we are about to study an $n$-outcome POVM $\A$ is represented as a set of operators $\A=\{A_j\}_{j \in [n]}$, where $[n]=\{1,2,\ldots,n\}$.
-Operator $A_j$ correspond to the outcome $j$; having state $\rho$ on which we perform measurement $\A$, outcome $j$ is obtained with probability $p_j$ that is given by \emph{Born formula,} $p_j=\tr{A_j\rho}$.
+Generalized measurements, or \emph{Positive operator-valued measures (POVMs),} are a general way of describing measurements in quantum theory.
+In the finite-outcome case we are about to study, an $n$-outcome POVM $\A$ is represented by a set of operators $\A=\{A_j\}_{j \in [n]}$, where $[n]=\{0,1,\ldots,n-1\}$.
+Operator $A_j$ corresponds to the outcome $j$; having state $\rho$ on which we perform measurement $\A$, outcome $j$ is obtained with probability $p(A_j|\rho)$ that is given by \emph{Born formula,} $p(A_j|\rho)=\tr{A_j\rho}$.
 This demands that the operator $A_j$ is positive semi-definite, $A_j\geq 0$; these operators are called \emph{effects}.

 We also require that the probabilities sum up to one,